srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Use AppError class with specific error types for better categorization
    - Log errors for debugging but don't expose sensitive information

+4. **Testing Patterns**:
+   - Use descriptive test names following the pattern "should [expected behavior]"
+   - Group related tests using describe blocks
+   - Mock external dependencies to isolate the code being tested
+   - Test both success and error cases

 ### API Design Principles

 1. **Consistency**: